Deadline day round-up: Everton shop in Barcelona, busy Fulham welcome five

 Everton and Fulham stole the show on the Premier League's transfer deadline day, as both clubs welcomed several eye-catching signings.

-Marco Silva's Everton looked to be heading into the 2018-2019 season having only strengthened with Richarlison and Lucas Digne, but on it found agreements with Barcelona for Yerry Mina and Andre Gomes, while Brazil international Bernard signed on a free transfer following his Shakhtar Donetsk departure.
+Marco Silva's Everton looked to be heading into the 2018-19 season having only strengthened with Richarlison and Lucas Digne, but on Thursday they found agreements with Barcelona for Yerry Mina and Andre Gomes, while Brazil international Bernard signed on a free transfer following his Shakhtar Donetsk departure.

 Colombia defender Mina, who impressed in the World Cup, could eventually cost €31.75million, while Gomes arrives on a season-long loan.